Reporter's notebook: The Trump victory we didn't see coming

 Story highlights

-- Few predicted that Donald Trump would go on to clinch the Republican nomination -- no less the presidency.
+- Few predicted that Donald Trump would go on to clinch the Republican nomination -- no less the presidency

 - Trump's campaign has been mired with sexual assault allegations and a leaked lewd hot mic tape